symlex/symlex/TRADEOFFS.md

 ## Potential reasons to use Symlex

 - Symlex is designed to be simple with few concepts to understand
-- Using Symlex results is more maintainable and testable code that is fundamental for agile development
+- Using Symlex results in more maintainable and testable code that is fundamental for agile development
 - It has proven to be well suited for rapidly building microservices, CLI and single-page applications
 - It comes complete with working examples which are the best form of documentation
 - Built on top of well documented and tested standard components